Updated on January 25th, 2019 by Bob Ciura

 - 2007 adjusted earnings-per-share: $4.40

-Air Products & Chemicals experienced an 18% decline in adjusted earnings-per-share during the 2007-2009 financial crisis, but the company’s bottom line surged to a new high water mark in the subsequent fiscal year.
+Air Products & Chemicals experienced an 18% decline in adjusted earnings-per-share in 2009 during the financial crisis, but the company’s bottom line surged to a new high water mark by 2010.
 We expect a similar level of recession resiliency to be demonstrated during future periods of market turmoil.

 Valuation & Expected Total Returns

-As discussed previously, we believe that Air Products & Chemicals is likely to grow at a reasonable 6%-8% per year over full economic cycles.
+As discussed previously, we believe that Air Products & Chemicals is likely to grow earnings-per-share at a reasonable 8% annual rate over full economic cycles.
 On the surface, earnings-per-share growth combined with the company’s 2.5% dividend yield gives Air Products & Chemicals the potential to deliver double-digit total returns.

 Air Products & Chemicals is a strong dividend growth stock.
 Air Products & Chemicals has raised its dividend each year for the past 37 years, including a recent 5% increase on January 25th after the company reported its quarterly earnings.

 However, valuation changes will also impact future returns.
 Air Products & Chemicals is expected to report adjusted earnings-per-share of $8.17 for fiscal 2019.
 The stock currently trades at a price-to-earnings ratio of 19.6.